Effective Thursday, November 3, 2022: All designated state forest campsites will be reserved through the

 There are no developed facilities, modern conveniences, or other improvements at state forest campsites.

-There are two types of motorized, roadside camping opportunities in Elk State Forest:
+There are three types of motorized, roadside camping opportunities in Elk State Forest:

 The Hicks Run Camping Area is located along West Branch Hicks Run (about 2.2 miles northwest of Route 555).
 This facility offers 15 RV and tent designated sites (four non-electric tent and 11 non-electric motorized).